Rotary Holidays for Children Trust

 The Rotary Holidays for Children's Trust provides holidays for children and young persons who have not, at the date of the proposed holiday, attained the age of 18 years, and who are in need of financial assistance, which may include children and young persons who are physically or mentally handicapped (disadvantaged children).
 There is no restriction in the Trust Deed as to the locality from which the persons to be aided may come.

 The Children's Trust was set up in 1978 as a result of the sale of West Winds in Weston-Super-Mare, which was a Rotary owned holiday home and was founded by Rotary Districts 1060, 1100, 1170, 1200, and 1210.
 At a later date a further Rotary District, 1290, was admitted.
+(The amalgamation of 1170 and 1290 into 1175 means the Trust again consists of five Districts.)
 Each Rotary District has a Trustee who is appointed for five years.
 There is no restriction in the Trust Deed as to the locality from which the persons to be aided may come.

 About Rotary Holidays for Children Trust